-For his presentation at Dia:Beacon, Sandback has seamlessly integrated older pieces with newer ones to orient and ground the viewer in a particular place, a specific situation.
-A rigorous selection from his deliberately circumscribed lexicon, each sculpture is newly parsed for the site: “I don’t feel that once a piece is made, then it’s done with,” he explained.
+For his presentation at Dia:Beacon, Sandback seamlessly integrated older pieces with newer ones to orient and ground the viewer in a particular place, a specific situation.
+Rigorously selected from his deliberately circumscribed lexicon, each sculpture was newly parsed for this site: “I don’t feel that once a piece is made, then it’s done with,” he explained.
 “I continue to work with older schemata and formats, and often begin to get what I want out of them only after many reworkings.
 Though the same substructure may be used many times, it appears each time in a new light.
 It is the measure of the relative success of a piece, not necessarily that a new structure emerges, but that a familiar one attains, in its present manifestation, a particular vibrancy or actuality.”
-Thus, not only the specific measurements and proportions but also the tone or hue of the yarn may be adapted or altered as the artist intuitively adjusts a work to both its neighbors and its new location.
+Thus, not only the specific measurements and proportions but also the tone or hue of the yarn may have been adapted or altered as the artist intuitively adjusted a work to both its neighbors and its new location.

 In these sculptures, space is both defined and imbued with an incorporeal palpability, so that often the spectator concentrates less on the edges, on the yarn demarcating the forms, than on the planar or volumetric components contained within.
 Whether transparent geometries, as in Untitled (1977)— a two-part vertical construction—and Untitled (1996)—two triangles—or simple linear trajectories, as in Untitled (1996)—a six-part vertical construction— Sandback’s sculptures unequivocally occupy the same physical site as the viewer.
-Inhabiting what the artist has dubbed “pedestrian space”—the ordinary matter-of-fact space coextensive with that of the spectator and of the site— they reveal themselves over time, from different vantages, and according to different perspectives.
-Yet his work is never environmental, if that implies transforming the context.
-On the contrary, as he states, "It incorporates specific parts of the environment, but it’s always coexistent with that environment, as opposed to overwhelming or destroying that environment in favor of a different one."6
+Inhabiting what the artist dubbed “pedestrian space”—the ordinary matter-of-fact space coextensive with that of the spectator and of the site— they reveal themselves over time, from different vantages, and according to different perspectives.
+Yet his work is never environmental, if such a term implies transforming the context.
+On the contrary, as he stated, “It incorporates specific parts of the environment, but it’s always coexistent with that environment, as opposed to overwhelming or destroying that environment in favor of a different one.”